SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

    A message in the lower part of the screen tells you that the solution package requires permissions approval.
 This is because of the `webApiPermissionRequests` property in the **package-solution.json** file.

-1. Open the SharePoint Admin Center of your tenant, and in the upper-right corner of the screen, choose **Try the preview**.
+1. Open the SharePoint Admin Center of your tenant, and in the upper-right corner of the screen, select **Try the preview**.

    ![Screenshot of the Try the new SharePoint admin center link](../images/use-aadhttpclient-enterpriseapi-grant-trypreview.png)

-1. In the new Admin Center, in the left quick launch menu, choose the **API management** menu item.
+1. In the new Admin Center, in the left quick launch menu, select the **API management** menu item.
 You'll see a page similar to the following.

    ![Screenshot of the WebApiPermission management page](../images/use-aadhttpclient-enterpriseapi-grant-newsharepointadmincenter.png)